nextstrain/translations/narratives/translations_ncov_sit-rep_pl_2020-05-01.md

 <br><br>
 #### There have been at least 11 separate introductions of the virus to Poland.
 <br><br>
 #### We have receieved early samples from Hungary, Latvia, Slovakia and Slovenia.
-While we don't yet have enough data to draw conclusions, we will continue monitoring and provide updates as soon as possible.
+While we don't yet have enough data to draw conclusions, we will continue monitoring and provide updates as soon as possible.-->
 ```

 <!-- ############ SLIDE BREAK ############# -->